 5. Are privacy-based quote tools free to use?

-Yes, most tools that let you get car insurance quotes without personal information are completely free.
+Yes, most tools that let you get car insurance quotes without sharing personal details are completely free.